wsukz/wsukz.github.io/clubs/hackathon.md

 ### Hackathon Results

-Out of five teams representing Woosong University Kazakhstan, **two teams - DarkSoup AI and AI Girls** — advanced to the finals, ranking among the Top 25 teams nationwide.
+Out of five teams representing Woosong University Kazakhstan, **two teams - DarkSoup AI and AI Girls** - advanced to the finals, ranking among the TOP25 teams nationwide.

-🏅 Both teams were awarded **200,000 KZT certificates** for their outstanding performance.
+🏅 Both teams were awarded **200'000 KZT certificates** for their outstanding performance.

 Their success highlights the growing strength of AI-focused project development at WSUK and confirms our students’ competitiveness on a national level.